Table

 })

-When whitelisted, the projected attributes of a secondary index MUST include the Table
+When whitelisted, the projected attributes of a secondary index should include the Table

-'s entity attribute for automatic parsing of the returned data.
+'s entity attribute for a more performant formatting of the returned data.

 entityAttributeSavedAs